Summary of The Myth of Music

 She recalls past experiences that gave her great peace, being with her family, and those that occur after that sadden her like her mother leaving.
 All these elements of life are combined in the family music and she is able to listen to it whenever she needs to be comforted or reminded of how she loved her mother.

 The poem concludes with the speaker stating that no one, other than her father, will ever be able to experience the music with her.
 It is deeply personal and belongs only to them.

 You can read the full poem here.

 For my father

-The speaker of this piece, the poet herself, begins by crafting a brief introduction to a mythology of music.
-She is contemplating the power of music and whether the love for melody, and the understanding of a particular melody, can be passed down through the generations of a family.
+The speaker of this piece, the poet herself, begins by crafting a brief introduction to the mythology of music.
+She is contemplating the power of music and whether the love for melody and the understanding of a particular melody, can be passed down through the generations of a family.
 Can it operate within one’s genes as does the propensity for,

 …brown eyes or a strong